isomerpages/csa-csro-licensing/_resources/FAQs.md

 </details>
 <details>
 <summary><h5>25.
 Are there guidelines for the type(s) of records a licensee should maintain/keep?</h5></summary>
 Licensees should ensure that records capture all required information in sufficient detail, and are kept in a form that allows accountability and traceability in the event of an alleged misconduct or irregularities.
-You may also wish to refer to&nbsp;Annex B of the closing note&nbsp;published on CSA's website on 11 Apr 2022 for examples of record keeping requirements.
+You may also wish to refer to <a target="\_blank" href="https://www.csa.gov.sg/legislation/consultations/industry-consultation">Annex B of the closing note</a> published on CSA's website on 11 Apr 2022 for examples of record keeping requirements.
 </details>

 <details>